tlepple/data_origination_workshop/README.md

 ## Objective:
   *  To evaluate Red Panda and Kafka Connect and setup a data origination system that streams events to this platform.
 In an upcoming workshop we will integrate this data and stream to Apache Iceberg.
 Check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on that.

 ---
+---

+# Highlights:

+---

+The setup script will build and insall our `Data Origination Platform` onto a single linux instances.
+It will install a data generating application, a local SQL database (PostgreSQL), a Red Panda instance and a stand-alone Kafka Connect instance and configure them all to work together.

+--

+---